 No Medical Help

 Water will be a key element to hydrate those people who have very little water stored.
 I recommend storing at least 4-gallons of water per person per day.
-It’s quite likely some of your neighbors will have no water stored.
+It’s quite likely some of your neighbors will have no water at all stored.
 I’m not addressing food storage today.

 I have a printable list for you, but I would take stock of all the over the counter drugs you use quite regularly.
 Please add Benadryl, my neighbors borrow mine all the time.
 I stock and rotate all my over the counter drugs as well as my essential oils.
 PRINTABLE: First Aid Kit